Donald Sidney-Fryer: 1956–1971: Early literary work

 1970 Other Dimensions by Clark Ashton Smith, edited by Donald Sidney-Fryer.

-After the success of the Clark Ashton Smith anthology Poems in Prose Sidney-Fryer edited, he suggested to publisher August Derleth a successor project, a collection of all known uncollected stories by Smith.
-Publisher Derleth accepted the idea, and the collection was published as Other Dimensions in 1970.
+After the success of the anthology Poems in Prose Sidney-Fryer had edited, he suggested to Arkham House owner August Derleth a successor project, a collection of all known uncollected stories by Clark Ashton Smith.
+Derleth accepted his idea, and the collection was published as Other Dimensions in 1970.
 For unknown reasons, Sidney-Fryer was not credited as editor in the published book.

 1971 Songs and Sonnets Atlantean by Donald Sidney-Fryer.